eanylin/openstack_kolla/README.md

-# OpenStack Kolla Ansible Hands-On Lab Session
+# OpenStack Kolla Ansible Hands-On Lab Session - Boston OpenStack Summit 2017

 This hands-on lab session will provide an overview of OpenStack Kolla and deployment using Ansible and Docker Containers.
 Each participant will get